jakob753951/GroupProject/docs/index.md

 # Group 8 dashboard

-## Animated boxplot for alcohol consumption
+## Alcohol consumption v Development status
 We wanted to see if there was a difference in alcohol consumption between developed and developing nations.
 We plotted this data as a boxplot animated over time as shown:
 ![Animated boxplot for alcohol consumption](resources/animated_boxplot_alcohol.gif)